tsgrissom/PotterPlus/CONTRIBUTING.md

 ## Q&A

-#### What is the exact purpose of this project?
+#### What is the exact goal of this project?

-> The purpose of BetterPotter is to create a more lore-accurate set of Magic configurations that Harry Potter servers can use, build off of, and more.
+> The goal of BetterPotter is to create a set of extensible and flexible configurations for NathanWolf's Magic plugin.
+I am constantly striving to keep these configurations up-to-date with the latest Harry Potter canon while still being well-balanced for Harry Potter servers to use and build upon.

 #### What sort of pull requests are you looking for?

 > Anything!
 If you can make even the slightest contribution to BetterPotter it's pretty awesome on you.
-That said, I especially like marking off some of the items on the to do list or resolving issues from the issue tracker as soon as possible.
+That said, I especially like marking off some of the items on the to do list or resolving issues from the [issue tracker](https://github.com/grisstyl/BetterPotter/issues) as soon as possible.

 #### I don't know how to configure the Magic plugin.
 How can I still help?